telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv1.md

 elements.
-Each contextElement is associated to an entity (whose identification is provided in the entityId element, in this case we provide the identification for Room1) and contains a list of contextAttribute elements ('attributes' for short, in JSON).
+Each contextElement is associated to an entity (whose identification is provided in the entityId element, in this case we provide the identification for Room1) and contains a list of attributes elements .
 Each contextAttribute provides the value for a given attribute (identified by name and type) of the entity.
 Apart from the list of contextElement elements, the payload includes also an updateAction element.
-We use APPEND, which means that we wa      nt to add new information.
+We use APPEND, which means that we want to add new information.

 Orion Context Broker doesn't perform any checking on types (e.g. it doesn't check that when a context producer application updates the value of the